Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 ```
 # That's it!

-So there you have it - if this peaked your interest why not grab a copy of
+So there you have it - if this piqued your interest why not grab a copy of
-Netgopher and have a messaround, or read the source?
+Netgopher and have a mess around, or read the source?
 If you have any thoughts,
 I welcome issues, pulls, emails, tweets and more, just hit one of the socials
 below.
 I hope I've insipired you to check out some Go, or even program a
 little in something - anything.